 The faculty cooperate with researchers from related areas, such as Forestry and Wildlife Ecology, the Nelson Institute of Environmental Studies, Limnology, the La Follette School of Public Affairs, Engineering, Computer Science, Sociology, Economics, Atmospheric and Oceanic Science, Public Health, and more.
 Examples of such collaborations include Alix-Garcia’s work with ecologists in modeling land-use change in Mexico; Provencher’s work on aquatic invasive species in Wisconsin; and Du’s research with the UW Bioenergy Institute.
 Within AAE, faculty collaborate with their colleagues across fields (e.g. Brad Barham, Ian Coxhead, Jennifer Alix-Garcia in development economics, and Paul Mitchell, Jean-Paul Chavas in the economics of agriculture).

 Graduate students in this field are working on a breadth of topics, including climate change, fisheries, water quality, energy, pollution regulations, valuation of environmental amenities, land use change, natural resource dynamics, and the effects of introducing property rights to manage common pool resources.

-Finally, we are proud that two of the major journals in the field -- Journal of Environmental Economics and Management, and Land Economics -- are edited by AAE faculty.
+Finally, we are proud that two of the major journals in the field -- Journal of the Association of Environmental and Resource Economists, and Land Economics -- are edited by AAE faculty.